ljaime-hernandez/journal-webapp/README.md

 * unit testing (more information on the test section and each test file in the source folder)

-More information about the webapp functionality can be found in each file and this readme file which has been extensively documented for educational purposes. thanks for taking your time to review my code or notes and leave either a comment or a star if you found it useful.
+More information about the webapp functionality can be found in each file and this readme file which has been extensively documented for educational purposes.
+Thanks for taking your time to review my code or notes and leave either a comment or a star if you find it useful.

-Folders explained by alphabetical order
+**Folders are explained by alphabetical order below** **dependencies on this project are enlisted at the bottom of the readme file**

 ## actions